Team-Golden-Banana/border/README.md

 # Border Script for Undertale Yellow

-This script allows you with [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool) to put borders in your game.
+This script allows you with [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool) to put borders in the game.

 ## Instructions